stivenbg/stivenbg.github.io/aboutme.md

 **About education**

 I am a bantu from Congo, from a small town called Mabafi.
 I moved to France for my undergrad and grad studies at [Arts & Metiers](https://artsetmetiers.fr/en), then at [Centralesupelec](https://www.centralesupelec.fr/en) where I majored in Applied mathematics.
 Currently completing the last year of a  PHD jointly done between [Ecole Normale Superieure Paris-Saclay](https://ens-paris-saclay.fr/en) and [NTU Singapore](https://www.ntu.edu.sg).

+**About Skills**

+My two main skills are communication and problem solving.

+What i do best belongs to the  set :
-I have work exactly on deep learning, model order reduction, data assimilation and inverse problems for partial differentials equations.
+Deep learning, model order reduction(linear,non linear), data assimilation(sequential, variational), generative modeling and inverse problems for partial differentials equations.